 This course is only available to students enrolled in the Bachelor of Arts (Honours) or Bachelor of Social Science (Honours) programs.

-At least a credit average performance in History courses as a major sequence for the BA or BSocSci.
-Students must have qualified for admission to the BA or equivalent degree.
+At least a credit average performance in History courses as a major sequence.

 Thesis: Thesis (100%)

 Face to Face On Campus 1 hour(s) per Week for 12 Weeks starting in week 1

 ISV (Individual Supervision): Face to Face on campus or via Zoom videoconferencing